tardate/LittleArduinoProjects/Electronics101/DecadeProgrammableResistor/README.md

 ![build_front](./assets/build_front.jpg?raw=true)

-And finally encased in a traansparent case (a Ferrero Rocher box iirc) with a terminal block for connectivity:
+And finally encased in a transparent case (a Ferrero Rocher box iirc) with a terminal block for connectivity:

 ![Build](./assets/DecadeProgrammableResistor_build.jpg?raw=true)